I-T Dept Challenges Relief Given To SRK In Alibaug Farmhouse Case

-It is reported that the actor bought the property as an agricultural land in Alibaug for farming.
+It was reported that the actor bought the property as an agricultural land in Alibaug for farming.
 However, this property was turned into a lavish residential space for personal use.
 While the property's circle rate is Rs 146.7 million, the I-T officials say that the market price of the property must be five times higher.

 Under the Maharashtra Tenancy and Agricultural Lands Act one cannot transfer an agricultural land to an agriculturist without prior permission of the collector or state government.